jukto-ai/.github/profile/README.md

 ---

-We did not build Jukto because we love dashboards.
+We didn't build Jukto because we love dashboards.
-We built it because we were tired of watching brilliant teams waste hours — every single day — buried under disconnected tools, broken pipelines, data chaos, and costs.
+We built it because we were tired of watching brilliant teams waste 20+ hours a week buried under broken pipelines, disconnected tools, and endless dashboards.

 Ask any Analyst, Engineer, or Decision-maker: